-You have a high preference for kinesthetic learning - learning through movement and physical activity.
-Your ability to learn new sports, trades and other physically involved activities is above average.
-You can take advantage of this ability and develop it further through practice.
+You have a moderate preference for kinesthetic learning.
+This means you are OK with learning through movement and physical activity.
+Your ability to learn new sports, trades and other physically involved activities is about the same as most of your peers.
+You can develop this ability further through practice.
 Use the recommendations below.

 During activity-based learning, use the following recommendations.
-These will help you use other modes of learning at the e same time, assisting your overall ability to learn. rring Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself.
-Ask others who are skilled in the activity for advice.
+These will help you use other modes of learning the same time, assisting your overall ability to learn. g at During Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition trying it yourself. ΙΟ Ask others who are skilled in the activity for advice.
 Even if you are already skilled in your own way, listen to them describe what helps them to be successful.
-When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity. orking on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller steps.
-Practice the first part until you feel comfortable.
-Add more steps, one at a time, to build the skill gradually.
-Work with another person who has a high kinesthetic preference.
-Discuss the activity and provide visual and verbal feedback to each other to improve your performance.
-Pr eparing for Tests or Presentations For presentations, practice with someone you trust.
+1 When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activ ity.
+Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller steps.
+Practice the first part until you fe comfortable.
+Add more steps, one at a time, to build the skill gradually. el Work with another person who has a high kinesthetic preference.
+Discuss the activity and provide visual and ver feedback to each other to improve your performance. 'bal Preparing for Tests or Presentations For presentations, practice with someone you trust.
 Have them give you feedback on posture, voice and eye contact.
 Use a mirror or take video of yourself practicing the activity.
-There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.
+There are many apps that can help with video analys sis,